Non-bonded functions

 Coulombic electrostatic

-As will see later in the page relates to cutoff distances, special methods would be needed to more accurately to sum them up.
+As we will see later in the page related to cutoff distances, special methods are needed to more accurately sum these up.

 ../../_images/Orange_bar2.png